Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 \subsection{The Whitney tower-to-grope construction}

-In \cite{CST2} this procedure of converting Whitney towers to capped gropes to read off commutators determined by link longitudes is covered in detail in the setting of repeating Milnor invariants.
+This subsection briefly sketches the Whitney tower-to-grope construction used above in Step (ii) of the proof of Theorem~\ref{thm:mu}.
+In \cite{CST2} this procedure of converting Whitney towers to capped gropes in order to read off commutators determined by link longitudes is covered in detail in the setting of repeating Milnor invariants.
 The analogous computation of repeating Milnor invariants from capped gropes described there is trickier in that meridians to a given link component $L_i$ can also contribute to the same longitude $\ell_i$.
-Hence the computation of $\ell_i$ uses a push-off $G_i'$ of the grope body $G_i$, which may create intersections between the bottom stage of $G_i$ and caps on $G_i^c$ which correspond to repeating indices on the associated tree.
+Hence the computation of $\ell_i$ uses a push-off $G_i'$ of the grope body $G_i$, and there may be intersections between the bottom stage of $G'_i$ and caps on $G_i^c$ which correspond to repeating indices on the associated tree.

 Here in the non-repeating setting, $\ell_i$ can be computed as described above directly from the body $G_i$ of the capped grope $G_i^c$, by throwing away the caps and just remembering how the tips of $G_i$ are meridians to the other components corresponding to the univalent labels on $t(G^c_i)$.
 See Figures~\ref{bing-hopf-example-with-tower} and~\ref{bing-hopf-example-tower-and-grope-with-tree} for the local model near a tree.